 If you're getting a new iPhone, and wish to transfer your contacts to it, or if you simply wish to update Outlook with your iPhone contacts, TouchCopy can help.
+If you have lots of contacts to manage, you may even want to export your iPhone contacts to CSV so that you can organise them all in a Microsoft Excel spreadsheet.
 The software allows you to save your contacts from your iPod or iOS device to your PC or Mac as vCards and easily import to your address book or email program from there.
 On the PC you can also copy contacts directly to your Windows Contacts or Microsoft Outlook.
 The instructions below also provide details on how to transfer contacts copied by TouchCopy to your other iPhone, iPod, or iPad.

 Step 1: Download and install TouchCopy if you haven't already done so.